From CRM to CEP, the birth

 First use of the term – CEP

 In August 2018, while at what was then Ovum, I produced an evaluation report: Ovum Decision Matrix: Selecting a Customer Engagement Platform, 2018–19.
 This consisted of a mixed bag of technology apples and oranges.
-Consisting mostly of advanced CRM systems but also customer journey analytics vendors using AI to trigger contextual responses from adjacent CRM, e-commerce, or content management systems.
-This imperfect attempt to shed light on the customer engagement platform (CEP) was my first stab at unraveling the mystery surrounding channel-agnostic customer engagement, and what technologies could support it.
-To add to the confusion, the IT industry analyst community came up with a different term, the DXP or digital experience platform.
-Scratch beneath the surface and what’s really being described is an advanced content and customer communications management system.
+Mainly composed of advanced CRM systems but also customer journey analytics vendors using AI to trigger contextual responses from adjacent CRM, e-commerce, or content management systems.
+This imperfect attempt to shed light on the customer engagement platform (CEP) was my first stab at unraveling the mystery surrounding channel-agnostic customer engagement and what technologies could support it.
+To add to the confusion, the IT industry analyst community devised a different term, the DXP or digital experience platform.
+Scratch beneath the surface, and what’s really being described is an advanced content and customer communications management system.
 Useful, but as I see it, a component of a CEP, as it lacks the functional support capabilities associated with CRM and e-commerce systems.

 Dynamic orchestration of the customer experience